NicoGarce/new-dash/docs/API_INTEGRATION_GUIDE.md

 # API Integration Guide

-This guide explains how to integrate external APIs with the Campus Dashboard System.
+This guide explains how to integrate external APIs with the enhanced Campus Dashboard System.
+The system now features improved error handling, caching, and a more robust data service layer.

 ## 🔌 Integration Overview